graphiti-api/graphiti/_entries/without-activerecord.md

 sectionid: without-activerecord
 sectionclass: h1
 title: Usage Without ActiveRecord
-number: 18
+number: 20
 ---

-So far our examples have assumed you are using `ActiveRecord`, and we do treat that as the default.
-But everything can be customized.
 The following shows how to use the `jsonapi {  }` DSL to build up a hash that can be passed to an alternate ORM:

 ```ruby
 jsonapi do